Now streaming on:

-But the film also takes them seriously as characters with dashed hopes and unrealized aspirations, men who feel things deeply even though they might not show it.
-They bicker, they yell at each other, and they get drawn into circuitous conversations about subjects that have little to do with the mission.
+But the film also takes them seriously as characters with dashed hopes and unrealized aspirations, men who feel things deeply even though they try not to show it.
+They bicker, yell at each other, and get drawn into circuitous conversations that have little to do with the mission.

-Bob is Calvin's id, lying to him and manipulating him to draw him into dangerous situations, but he's also his voice of conscience, urging him to act like the shining example of bravery and kindness that Bob always knew him to be.
+Bob is Calvin's id, lying to him and manipulating him to draw him into dangerous situations.
+But he's also his voice of conscience, urging Calvin to act like the shining example of bravery and kindness that Bob always knew him to be.
 Johnson, who's become a fearless comic actor as well as a great action star, does the best work of his career as Bob.
 Calvin calls him "Jason Bourne in jorts," but despite the fact that Bob can kill a man with anything, even a banana, and has a mysteriously chilly (and chill) quality that makes Calvin wonder if those awful stories about him are true, he's a sweetie-pie—a Great Dane puppy bounding through the movie.
-Nobody in Hollywood has Johnson's aura of decency—he should have played Superman—and it's used ingeniously here, to allow us to like and even root for a man who is as innocently selfish as a child, a one-man wrecking crew demanding Calvin's full attention.
+Johnson's aura of decency permits us to root for a man who is as obliviously selfish as a child—a one-man wrecking crew demanding Calvin's full attention.
 "I'll never be like Molly Ringwald," Bob laments.
 He means it.
-And it's tearing him up inside.
+It's tearing him up inside.

-Bob Stone is a magnificent comic creation, a man who exhorts his friend to be the hero of his own story because it worked for Bob, and who never stops searching the text of his world for bits of foreshadowing, for signs and symbols.
-But he wouldn't have the same impact if Calvin weren't there beside him, babbling in apprehension and improvising whopping lies while big men threaten to kill him.
+Bob Stone is a magnificent comic creation: a man who exhorts his friend to be the hero of his own story because it worked for Bob, and who never stops searching the text of his world for bits of foreshadowing, for signs and symbols.
+But he wouldn't have the same impact if Calvin weren't there beside him, babbling anxiously and improvising whopping lies when big men threaten to kill him.
 The two complete each other in an ungainly yet perfect way, like the centaurs that serve as the duo's high school mascot.

 "Central Intelligence" is written by Ike Barinholtz, David Stassen and Rawson Marshall Thurber, and directed by Thurber, who also did "We're the Millers" and "Dodgeball," two of the better recent examples of the smart dumb comedy.
-It may not be a deep and complex masterpiece that will spawn symposiums and appreciations, but it is a classic of a very particular sort.
-It's the kind of movie that you watch on TV when you're supposed to be doing more important things, or experiencing more important movies, even though you've already seen it ten times, because it's still funny, and because you believe in the big man and the small man that he looks up to.
+It may not be a deep and complex masterpiece that will spawn symposiums and appreciations.
+It's the kind of movie that you watch on TV for the fourth or fifth time when you're supposed to be doing more important things, because it's still funny, and because you believe in the big man and the small man that he looks up to.